tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: Maybe hedgehog laughs at an attack with a non-weapon?
 	- INPROC: attack resolution string
 		- DONE: implement resolution initiation string for hedgehog
-		- TBD: implement resolution ending string for hedgehog
+		- INPROC: implement resolution ending string for hedgehog
+			- TBD: need to rewrite / recode outcomes from consistent (tgt or src) perspective
 	- TBD: test attack_b with burt attacking goblin
 	- TBD: test attack_b with goblin attacking burt
 	- TBD: customize the attack_initiation so that it works for hedgehog's defense of the shiny_sword